 JSONValue JSONElementList , JSONValue

-(informative) Compatibility
+(normative) Additional ECMAScript Features for Web Browsers

-Past editions of ECMAScript have included additional syntax and semantics for specifying octal literals and octal escape sequences.
-These have been removed from this edition of ECMAScript.
-This non-normative annex presents uniform syntax and semantics for octal literals and octal escape sequences for compatibility with some older ECMAScript programs.
+The ECMAScript language syntax and semantics defined in this annex are required when the ECMAScript host is a web browser.
+The content of this annex is normative but optional if the ECMAScript host is not a web browser.

-The syntax and semantics of 7.8.3 can be extended as follows except that this extension is not allowed for strict mode code:
+The syntax and semantics of 7.8.3 is extended as follows except that this extension is not allowed for strict mode code:

 Syntax